pranigopu/pranigopu.github.io/docs/philosophy/metaphysics/README.md

 Existence is not an irreducible whole; we exist and are aware of things that exist as a part of existence.
 Any part of existence, which we shall call a "thing", exists due to the nature of existence itself.
 Since a thing is a part of existence and not the whole, it is not true that only it exists, because saying so would deny the existence of other things that exist.
 However, since a thing is a part of existence, it is true that it only exists, because if it does not exist, then it is not a part of existence and hence is not a thing.
 After all, what is, is, and what is not, is not.

+---

-**NOTE**: _When I say that a thing only exists, I mean that as long as it is a part of existence, it only exists.
+**NOTE 1**: When I say that a thing only exists, I mean that as long as it is a part of existence, it only exists.
 Of course, there are things that cease to exist, at which point they are not things anymore, i.e. they are nothing.
-In other words, as long as a thing exists, it only exists and cannot be in a state between existence and non-existence._
+In other words, as long as a thing exists, it only exists and cannot be in a state between existence and non-existence.

+**NOTE 2**: The fact that multiplicity is inherent in existence shall be proved later.

 # _The axiomatic fact of consciousness_